Axial Compressor/Fan Design Software – AxSTREAM® Platform Overview

 As a fully integrated turbomachine design software platform, the AxSTREAM® platform provides users with the full array of axial compressor/fan design software solutions, whatever the working fluid (steam, gas, mixtures, organic fluids, refrigerants, sCO2, combustion products, etc.), across all of the crucial design stages for single-stage, multi-stage and multi-module configurations.

 Loss models for profile, secondary, transient and leakages losses can be selected from a few standard ones (like Wright-Miller, Howell or Lieblein), from some corrected based on SoftInWay Inc experience or even customized as desired by the users.
+Read on for more details about each step of the design process utilizing the AxSTREAM® Platform and take a look at some of our resources below.

 The axial compressor/fan Preliminary Design procedure is used to create thousands of machine flow path designs from scratch within seconds from a set of boundary conditions (which can be imported from AxCYCLE where the thermodynamic calculations of the cycle were performed), geometrical parameters and constraints.